July 23, 2020

 Ben: Yeah.
 And then, of course, conveniently enough, another sponsor for today's show is the complete opposite, is red light, which actually feels amazing after you've been doing some cold therapy.

 Ben: And, of course, that's because it will open up your blood vessels that have been vasoconstricting from that cold.
 It reduces joint pain and inflammation.
-We know it enhances sexual drive.
+We know it enhances sexual libido.
 It feels like you got the sunshine on your skin.
 And, this company, Joovv, they're sponsoring today's episode.
 I think Joovv makes the best red-light panels out there.
 I got four of them.
 I got the little Go.
 I got the Mini up in the bathroom for beauty stuff, when you're putting serum on your face, you shine a little red light on there, and it helps a lot with the skin collagen.
 I got two big ones in my office that I sandwich my naked body in between every morning into a full-body red light treatment.
 And, they're amazing.

 And, Joovv is going to give everybody, every one of my podcast listeners, a free book, a free copy of my book, “Boundless,” if you get a Joovv light and you just go to Joovv.com/Ben.
 That's J-O-O-V-V.com/Ben.
 And, you'll be able to get a Joovv for yourself and start, as they say, Joovvin’.